Delusion (1991 film)

 Delusion is a 1991 American crime thriller film directed by Carl Colpaert.

 Plot

 An embezzler driving through the Nevada desert picks up a Las Vegas showgirl and her psychotic boyfriend after their vehicle crashes.
 The boyfriend, a not-very-bright hitman, has no intention of letting him get away with the stolen cash.
+Alliances between the three shift as they face further complications in their attempt to leave the desert alive.
 The philosophy of Friedrich Nietzsche plays a minor role toward the film's end.